 Underemployment is widespread and characteristic of most DVCs.
 In many of the poorer DVCs, rural agricultural labor is so abundant relative to capital and natural resources that a significant percentage of the labor contributes little or nothing to agricultural output.
 Similarly, many DVC workers are self-employed as proprietors of small shops, in handicrafts, or as street vendors.
-A lack of demand means that small shop owners or vendors spend their idle time in the shop or on the street.
+Unfortunately, however, many of them must endure long stretches of idle time at work due to a lack of demand.
 While they are not unemployed, they are clearly underemployed.

-Low Labor Productivity Labor productivity tends to be low in DVCs.
-As we will see, developing nations have found it difficult to invest in physical capital.
+Low Labor Productivity The final human resource reality in developing nations is that labor productivity is low.
+As we will see, DVCs have found it difficult to invest in physical capital.
 As a result, their workers are poorly equipped with machinery and tools and therefore are relatively unproductive.
 Remember that rapid population growth tends to reduce the amount of physical capital available per worker, and that reduction erodes labor productivity and decreases real per capita incomes.

-Moreover, most poor countries have not been able to invest adequately in their human capital (see Table 16W.1, columns 3 and 4); consequently, expenditures on health and education have been meager.
+Moreover, most poor countries have not been able to invest adequately in their human capital (see Table 39W.1, columns 3 and 4); consequently, expenditures on health and education have been meager.
 Low levels of literacy, malnutrition, lack of proper medical care, and insufficient educational facilities all contribute to populations that are ill equipped for industrialization and economic expansion.
 Attitudes may also play a role: In countries where hard work is associated with slavery and inferiority, many people try to avoid it.
 Also, by denying educational and work opportunities to women, many of the poorest DVCs forgo vast amounts of productive human capital.

 Particularly vital is the absence of a vigorous entrepreneurial class willing to bear risks, accumulate capital, and provide the organizational requisites essential to economic growth.
 Closely related is the lack of labor trained to handle the routine supervisory functions basic to any program of development.
-Ironically, the higher-education systems of some DVCs emphasize the humanities and offer fewer courses in business, engineering, and the sciences.
+Ironically, the higher-education systems of some DVCs emphasize the humanities and offer relatively few courses in business, engineering, and the sciences.
 Some DVCs are characterized by an authoritarian view of human relations, sometimes fostered by repressive governments, that creates an environment hostile to thinking independently, taking initiatives, and assuming economic risks.
 Authoritarianism discourages experimentation and change, which are the essence of entrepreneurship.